Benson-Genomics-Lab/TRF/README.md

 ## License ##

 ## Pre-compiled Versions ##
-Current and/or earlier, pre-compiled versions of TRF can be found by:
+To obtain current and/or earlier, pre-compiled versions of TRF:
- - locating and clicking on the `releases` link just above the green clone button near the top of this page
+ - locate and click on the `releases` link just above the green clone button near the top of this page
- - checking in each of the listed releases for executable files
+ - check in each of the listed releases for executable files

 ## Instructions for Compiling ##